openedx/open-edx-proposals/oeps/oep-0011-bp-FED-technology.rst

    You can find out more about Sass in the official `Sass documentation`_.

+10. **Bootstrap for styling consistency**

+  **Rationale**: In order accelerate development, and provide a more consistent user experience for our users, Open edX will adopt Bootstrap 4 to style its web applications.
+For more details, see `OEP-16: Bootstrap Adoption`_.

-10. **API calls should be made with edX Frontend Auth Client or Axios**
+11. **API calls should be made with the edX Frontend Auth Client or Axios**

    **Rationale**: The `edX Frontend Auth Client`_ simplifies the process of talking to edX APIs by using Axios inteceptors and handling JWT Cookie